• Home

 A statement of use is a document submitted to the trademark office to show how you are using the mark in commerce.

-What is a knockout search?
+What is a knockout search, in the context of trademarks?

 A knockout search is a search of the federal trademark database for similar marks.
 It determines the likelihood of registering your trademark and also the risk of infringing on someone else’s trademark.
+It’s called a “knockout” search because if you encounter any existing trademarks held by another person or company, and those marks are very similar to what you are trying to trademark, then you are knocked out of consideration and will not be able to get that trademark.

 Learn more about conducting a trademark search.